 Have you ever sought to solve a problem and found a great article - but it took you 2,000 words to realize that the company authoring it had the perfect solution for you?

 We all know, what the benefits of product-led growth are.
-But the former Hotjar editor and current content marketing manager at Aula sat down with us during Wynter Games to share the impact of product-led content marketing.
+But let me show you what the impact of product-led content marketing looks like.

-Fio defined product-led content marketing as “content where the product is woven into the narrative to illustrate a point, solve a problem, and/or help accomplish a goal.”
+Content where the product is woven into the narrative to illustrate a point, solve a problem, and/or help accomplish a goal.

-She began by explaining what type of assets can be considered product-led.
+But what type of assets can be considered product-led?